-Management, including our GRC Committee, as defined below, periodically reports to and seeks guidance from our board of directors and its committees with respect to the most significant risks that could affect our business, such as legal risks, information security and privacy risks, and financial, tax, and audit-related risks.
-In addition, management provides our audit committee periodic reports on our risk management process so that our audit committee is informed of the specific activities to manage risk exposure, such as policies and procedures, insurance plans, indemnification obligations, and internal controls.
+Management, including our governance, risk, and compliance committee ("GRC Committee") periodically reports to and seeks guidance from our board of directors and its committees with respect to the most significant risks that could affect our business, such as legal risks, cybersecurity and privacy risks, and financial, tax, and audit-related risks.
+In addition, management provides our audit committee periodic reports on our risk management process so that our audit committee is informed of the specific activities we have taken to manage risk exposure, such as policies and procedures, insurance plans, indemnification obligations, and internal controls.